 "Don't Do Nothing" is not just a meme, it actually compels Trello team members to take action when they otherwise wouldn't.
 It has significantly improved cross team communication, and has reduced stress.

 On multiple occasions a developer has pinged me about a broken link or a typo in a blog post.
 Fresh eyes are always great, because even copy editors miss a few.
 The little extra effort (coupled with the good intention to help the company rather than point out someone's mistakes) has a positive effect in all aspects of our day-to-day responsibilities.

 The Web team has an "Incoming" list on a Trello board where anyone can report a bug they notice.
 The team addresses the cards in the queue as time allows.
 One time a Server developer noticed through his own work that the Web client seemed to be taking too long to switch from a large board to a small one.
 Instead of assuming the team knew about it, he made a card on their board just in case.
 Turns out his observations were right, and the fix was added.

 All team members, including those not on technical staff, are encouraged to report bugs and performance issues:

 This is an actual exchange between myself and Lou, an iOS developer.

 PS.
 Trello iOS 3.3.5 now available with a fix for this.

 Sometimes You Should Actually Do Nothing

 It’s not just about galvanizing people to take action.
-It’s also about giving people agency to not take action, if that’s what they think is the right course.
+It’s also about giving them the option to not take action, if that’s what they think is the right course.
 Michael also trusts his employees to assess a problem and say, “this isn’t worth anyone’s time.”